 Most people have seen a video of a crash test on TV.
-This destructive image typically evokes emotions such as fear and concern but sometimes surprise and wonder especially if no one gets seriously hurt or killed.
 With driving being the most used form of transportation for both work and leisure, the safety of a vehicle is always top priority for global vehicle manufacturers.
 For automotive designers, the crash test is the ultimate test of every system and component in the vehicle working together to afford protection to the vehicle occupants as well as those around it like pedestrians and vulnerable road users.

 Road safety has taken great strides since 1975 in reducing road fatalities.
 In 2015, data released by NHTSA shows a staggeringly low road fatality rate when compared to VMT (Vehicle Miles Traveled).
 Automobile manufacturers who already invest millions of dollars on active and passive safety features in today’s vehicles are always looking for more ways to protect people both inside and outside the vehicle.